aarushbhutra/quadratic-solver/README.md

 # quadratic-solver
-A simple (half working) quadratic solver using python!
+A simple (half working) quadratic solver using python cause math is hard!